Followers

 Without a Shot

-The Americans acknowledged the threat and the importance of defending the fort, but the defenses had been neglected, and the garrison lacked sufficient numbers, munitions, and supplies.
-Ironically, large fortresses consume resources and are vulnerable if not fully manned.
-Such was the situation facing the new American commander of the garrison, General Arthur St. Clair.
-Ticonderoga was surrounded by mountains that, if taken, would place the fort and garrison in jeopardy.
-St. Clair failed to secure those hills, but the enterprising British did – dragging a gun battery to the crest of Mount Defiance.
-Recognizing the danger, St. Clair ordered a night withdrawal, abandoning the Gibraltar of the North without firing a shot.
+The Americans acknowledged the threat and the importance of defending the fort, but the defenses had been neglected, and the garrison lacked enough troops, munitions, and supplies.
+Ironically, large fortresses use a lot of resources and are vulnerable if not fully staffed.
+This was the situation facing the new American commander of the garrison, General Arthur St. Clair.
+Ticonderoga was surrounded by mountains that, if taken, would put the fort and garrison in danger.
+St. Clair did not secure those hills, but the resourceful British did – dragging a gun battery to the top of Mount Defiance.
+Recognizing the danger, St. Clair ordered a night withdrawal, leaving the Gibraltar of the North without firing a shot.

 St. Clair ordered the surrounded and undermanned fort abandoned